g1ibby/homellm/README.md

-# HomeLLM: Your Personal LLM Gateway and UI, Simplified
+# HomeLLM: Your Personal LLM Gateway and chat UI

-Welcome to HomeLLM!
 This project provides a straightforward boilerplate to deploy a powerful combination of Open WebUI and LiteLLM using Docker Compose.
 It's designed for personal use on your own server or VPS, giving you a private and controlled environment for interacting with various language models, fronted by a secure Traefik reverse proxy.

 ## What's Inside?